Pediatric Emergency Care in Edinburg

 South Texas Health System Children's has the only pediatric ED in the Rio Grande Valley that provides specialized emergency care just for kids.
 We know that an emergency situation can be a stressful time for both kids and parents.
 Our ED has kids in mind with colorful paintings and a pleasant atmosphere.
 Our specially trained staff of pediatric emergency personnel work quickly and efficiently to care for your child.

-Kid-Focused Care For Trauma, Injuries and Major Illness
+Specialized Care for Trauma, Injuries and Major Illness

 Pediatric emergency physicians and nurses are sensitive to the needs of kids and take a different approach to care.
 They are trained to put kids at ease so they can be more receptive to procedures and treatment, such as pain management.
 Pediatric emergency specialists also know how to use medical tools and equipment that’s adjusted to fit kids.